weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 If you are not sure whether the collection has been created, check the [`schema`](/developers/weaviate/api/rest#tag/schema) endpoint.

-Replace WEAVIATE_INSTANCE_URL with your instance URL.:
+Replace WEAVIATE_INSTANCE_URL with your instance's REST Endpoint URL.:

 ```
 https://WEAVIATE_INSTANCE_URL/v1/schema